arfc/mhtgr350-benchmark/oecd/README.md

 * oecd-exI-1b1:
 	- Fuel compact
-	- Explicit and random
+	- Explicit and random: oecd4
 	- HFP
 	- oecd material densities from Table I.4. and Table I.5.
 [3]

 * oecd-exI-1b2:
 	- Fuel compact
-	- Explicit and random
+	- Explicit and random: oecd4
 	- HFP
 	- uses same material compositon as CRP [1]

 * oecd-exI-1b3:
 	- Fuel compact
-	- Explicit and random
+	- Explicit and random: oecd4
 	- HFP
 	- oecd material composition from Benchmark Phase III [2]

 * oecd-exI-2a:
 	- H = 4.928
 	- Fuel element
-	- Explicit and random
+	- Explicit and random: oecd4, crpP
 	- HFP
 	- oecd material densities from Table I.4. and Table I.5.
 [3]
 	- The number densities are very close to the ones in [2]